 Oregon Heritage Tradition Logo

-Communities in Oregon have events that have over the years have become associated with what it means to be an Oregonian.
+Communities in Oregon have events that over the years have become associated with what it means to be an Oregonian.
 In short, if you have attended these events, you are truly an Oregonian.

 The Oregon Heritage Tradition designation recognizes those events more than 50 years old that represent what it means to be an Oregonian.